IgorLoredo/Graph_TAD/README.md

 # Graph_TAD
-Project developed for the Algorithms and Data Structures subject of ICMC - University of São Paulo
+Project developed for the Algorithms and Data Structures II subject of ICMC - University of São Paulo

 This project creates a solution towards the Six Degrees of Kevin Bacon Law using Graphs and ANSI C.